I earned my M.A. in Japanese Studies at Harvard University and MSc in Social Anthropology at University of Oxford.

 My research interest is family and masculinities in contemporary Japanese society: how family is “related” in daily practices, focusing on sons-in-law (giri no musuko).
 Historically under the ie system sons-in-law have been marginal in family structure in Japanese household compositions; however, social changes related to demography, parent-children relationships, child care, elderly care, decline in Confucianism and so forth have placed sons-in-law on the map in family relationships.
 My dissertation focuses on masculinities in the family from the perspectives of fathering, grandfathering and elderly care.

-“Searching for Ibasho in Retirement: Grandchild-Rearing As a Source of Happiness?”
+“Searching for Ibasho in Retirement: Grandchild-Rearing as a Source of Happiness?”
 14th EAJS International Conference.
 August 2014 in Ljubljana, Slovenia.

 “Family, Gender, and Generation.”
 Dissertation Workshop by the Social Science Research Council (SSRC) and AAS.
 March 2013 in San Diego, U.S.

 “The Japanese Media Representation of Chinese Residents in Japan: Asahi Newspaper for the Last Twenty Years.”
 Consortium of African and Asian Studies, SOAS.
 February 2012 in London, U.K.